wagnerbit/SistemaFichaSaude/README.md

 # SistemaFichaSaude
 Desenvolvimento do Sistema de Ficha de Saúde

-This project is being developed to create web forms in order to facilitate the registre of health
+This project is being developed to create web forms in order to facilitate the registre of hospital's forms...

 Developers: